-Growth expectations have been nudged down slightly, while inflation risks are creeping higher.
+Growth expectations have been revised down slightly, while inflation risks are creeping higher.
 The main drivers are geopolitical tensions, trade tariffs, and rising energy prices.

-Over the past week, markets – including Wall Street – have fallen.
-Investors have reacted to swings in oil and gas prices, ongoing uncertainty, and signals from the US central bank that interest rates may stay higher for longer.
+Over the past week, Wall Street and other global markets ended lower.
+Investors reacted to volatile swings in crude oil and liquified natural gas (LNG) prices, ongoing uncertainty, and signals from the US central bank that interest rates may stay higher for longer.

-As tensions in the Middle East escalate, energy prices have risen sharply.
+As the conflict in Iran escalates, energy prices have risen sharply.
 This has a direct impact on everyday costs, from fuel at the pump to food prices.

-These increases affect household spending, business costs, and overall confidence.
-Central banks are watching closely.
+These increases affect household spending, manufacturing costs, and overall consumer confidence.
+Central banks are closely watching these inflationary signals.

 How long the conflict lasts will be key.
 A prolonged disruption would likely push inflation higher and keep markets under pressure.
-A quick resolution, on the other hand, could improve the outlook rapidly.
+A swift ceasefire, on the other hand, could improve the outlook rapidly.

 With no clear signs of de-escalation, the geopolitical backdrop remains challenging.
 A major concern is the Strait of Hormuz, a critical route for around one-fifth of the world’s oil supply.

-If this route were fully reopened and stable, energy prices could fall quickly, easing pressure on global markets.
+If this route were fully reopened and stable, energy prices could fall quickly, easing pressure on global markets and energy-importing nations.

 At the start of the year, sentiment was much more positive, supported by stronger growth and earnings.
 That optimism has faded.